ipfs/kubo/docs/config.md

 ### `optionalInteger`

-Optional integers allow specifying some numerical value which has an implicit default missing from the config file:
+Optional integers allow specifying some numerical value which has an implicit default when missing from the config file:

 - `null`/missing will apply the default value defined in go-ipfs sources (`.WithDefault(value)`)
 - an integer between `-2^63` and `2^63-1` (i.e. `-9223372036854775808` to `9223372036854775807`)